 The main carried out measures are directed to the physical regeneration and to the improvement of the quality of life with the creation of meeting spaces.
 In the commercial areas, specifics improvement actions of the external premises are carried out.
-Other improvements are aimed at the building's refurbishment, renovation of the urban furniture, pedestrianisation of some streets and creation of open areas.
+Other improvements are aimed at the building's refurbishment, renovation of the urban furniture, creating a walking area in some streets and creation of open areas.